 - 1. Class attendance is expected.
 The Student Catalog states: "Students are expected to attend class meetings as scheduled.
 When an absence occurs, the student is responsible for the material covered during the absence.
-Instructors will grant make-up privileges (when makeup is possible) to students for properly verified absences due to illness, emergency, participation in an official University activity, or participation in volunteer emergency work." - 2.
+Instructors will grant make-up privileges (when make-up is possible) to students for properly verified absences due to illness, emergency, participation in an official University activity, or participation in volunteer emergency work." - 2.
 I understand that there are times when you must miss class due to a previously planned event, illness, or family emergency.
-If you know you will need to miss a class, email me about it so we can make arrangements as needed. - 3.
-Show respect for others by listening, taking turns, not having side-conversations, not arriving late, or packing up or leaving early.
+If you know you will need to miss a class, email me about it so we can make arrangements as needed.

+- 3. Show respect for others by listening, taking turns, not having side-conversations, not arriving late, or packing up or leaving early.
 Disruption of teaching and/or learning is a violation of the Student Code of Conduct.
-For the purposes of this class, "Disruption" is defined as, but not limited to: repeatedly leaving and entering the classroom without authorization, making loud or distracting noises, persisting in speaking without being recognized, and/or resorting to personal insults and challenges, taunts, crude behavior, physical threats or contact.
+For the purposes of this class, "Disruption" is defined as, but not limited to: repeatedly leaving and entering the classroom without authorization, making loud or distracting noises, persisting in speaking without being recognized, and/or resorting to personal insults and challenges, taunts, physical threats or contact.
 If you disrupt the class, you may be asked to leave. - 4.
-You may use a laptop or other electronic device to facilitate note-taking.
+You may use a laptop or other device to facilitate note-taking.
 If you are found to be using your device for non-class related tasks or your use of your device is distracting to others, you may no longer be allowed to use the device in class. - 5.
-It is disrespectful and distracting to text message or use your phone in class.
-Phones should be turned off or silenced completely (not just put on vibrate). - 6.
-If you use electronic devices in ways that distract or disrupt the class in others ways, you may be asked to leave. - 7.
-Bring all of your course materials (book, notes, handouts, etc.) to each class period.
+You may not audio or video record anything in this class without permission. - 6.
+If you use any electronic devices in ways that distract or disrupt the class in others ways, you may be asked to leave. - 7.
+Bring all of your course materials (notes, quizzes, handouts, etc.) to each class period.
+You do not have to bring your book everyday unless otherwise instructed.

-Safe Learning Environment: This class is a safe space for communication, learning, and the sharing of ideas.
+Safe Learning Environment: This class should be a safe space for communication, learning, and the sharing of ideas.
 Each of us will need to be conscious of our role in providing a place where every class member, given all our differences, will feel safe and function as part of our learning community.
-Inclusive language is important to maintaining a safe class environment-no language will be tolerated that demeans, belittles, or marginalizes someone because of her or his gender, race, ethnicity, class, age, sexual orientation, ability, etc. Such language will not be accepted in your classroom communication, written work, or your oral presentations.
+Inclusive language is important to maintaining a safe class environment-no language will be tolerated that demeans, belittles, or marginalizes someone because of their gender, race, ethnicity, nationality, class, age, sexual orientation, ability, etc. Such language will not be accepted in your classroom communication, written work, or your oral presentations.
 If you disrupt the safety of our learning community you may be asked to leave.

-Lateness: Arriving to class late does not reflect well on your professionalism as a student.
-Expect that I will begin class at the scheduled start time with important reminders, announcements, and other pertinent information.
+Lateness: Expect that I will begin class at the scheduled start time with important reminders, announcements, and other pertinent information.
 Therefore, it will be in your best interest to get to class a few minutes early so you will be ready to engage course materials at the scheduled start time.

 Make up work: Make-up privileges, where make-up is possible, will be granted to students who have properly verified absences, University approved absences, or made arrangements with the instructor.
-Otherwise, I will use my discretion to decide whether or not a student can make up work and how much of a penalty to impose.
+Otherwise, I will use my discretion to decide whether or not a student can make up work and how much of a penalty to impose (the standard penalty is a 50% grade reduction on the late assignment).
 It is the student's responsibility to initiate plans for make-up work and complete the work promptly.